-Metallurgy deals with the study of physical and chemical behavior of metallic elements, intermetallic compounds, and their mixtures, which are known as alloys.
+Metallurgy deals with the study of the physical and chemical behaviour of metallic elements, intermetallic compounds, and their mixtures, which are known as alloys.
 It is one of the simplest topics to score marks in JEE.
 The problems involving metallurgy are direct and less time taking.
 JEE (joint entrance examination) consists of three subjects namely, physics, chemistry and mathematics.
 In these subjects, chemistry is thought to be the most scoring one and hence concern should first be given to chemistry.
 Questions asked in JEE generally follow a pattern and hence going through important topics at the last moment always helps.

 1. What are the important topics in metallurgy that need to be focused for JEE?

 According to JEE syllabus the significant topics in metallurgy are:

 - Details on metals and their extraction processes (Gold, Silver, Iron, Zinc, Aluminium, etc.)